FSU Flying High Circus: Curriculum

-Performances and Touring
+Performances and touring

 The FSU Circus generates its own revenue by performing for various sponsors throughout the southeastern United States and hosting weekend shows each spring at the Jack Haskin Circus Complex on the FSU campus.
 These shows, known as "Homeshows," are traditionally performed the first weekends of April, and are free for Florida State University Students to attend.
 Florida State University's Parents Weekend is another performance opportunity for the students on summer staff with the Flying High Circus.
 In recent years, the Flying High Circus introduced the Halloween Show, in which the students perform their traditional acts but with a Halloween theme.
-Traveling road shows are not unheard of for this circus, every year there are several road show opportunities in which a few selected acts get to perform for banquets, weddings, and other gatherings.

 Additionally, the circus has conducted a summer recreation program at Callaway Gardens Resort since 1961.
 Around twenty-five dedicated students from the Flying High Circus live and work at the gardens, working as performers and camp counselors for the Gardens' Summer Family Adventure for twelve weeks.
 The students perform multiple times a week, and work with the campers from ages 7-18, as well as running a Circus Recreation Program, and the Ropes Course for the Adults and Teens staying at the resort.

 Beginning in the summer of 2009, the Flying High Circus introduced a summer circus camp held at the Florida State University.
 Over the course of the summer, campers get to learn and try out different circus acts such as Spanish webs, cloud swing, juggling, and the flying trapeze.

-Covid

 COVID-19 required the circus to suspend their programs during 2021.